greg0ire/highway-to-shell/index.md

 Notes:

-The main way to use the shell is interactively, through the command line interface.
-The secondary way is through scripts, which are files that contain shell scripts.
+Once you have pressed enter, the shell will interpret your command line and execute it, then display its output.

-The input of a command line program is text, and its outputs are text as well.
+When using the shell, the input of a command line program is text, and its outputs (note the plural) are text as well.
 So text is king.
 And the cool thing is you can plug the output of one program to another, with this little pipe character.
 You can compose small programs together to build more complex programs that do exactly what you want.